TheYuanLiao/academic-website/content/post/ic2s22023/index.md

 I am excited to share my recent experience presenting at the 9th International Conference on Computational Social Science, where I had the opportunity to connect with a fascinating and rapidly growing community of human mobility and social segregation in urban analytics and computational social science.
 This study investigates the below two research questions:

-- How is experienced nativity segregation different from residential income segregation?
+- How is experienced nativity segregation different from residential nativity segregation?
 - What are the impacts of income level and transport accessibility on experienced nativity segregation by individuals?

 Download the slides {{% staticref "uploads/slides_IC2S22023_Yuan Liao.pdf" "newtab" %}}here{{% /staticref %}}.